Research-Methodology-Project/Api_Gateway/README.md

 This is a "gateway" application intended to be part of a microservice architecture.
 This application is configured for Service Discovery and Configuration with Consul.
 On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).

+For more information about the project, you can refer to [link](https://github.com/Research-Methedolgy-Project/Readme-File).

 ## Development

 To start your application in the dev profile, run: